AryaNRM7/Career-Aspirations-of-Gen-Z/README.md

 # Career Aspirations of Gen-Z

-This repository consists of the dashboards that have been made after doing neccessary steps like
+This repository consists of the dashboards that have been made after doing necessary steps like

 - Importing Data from a source file
 - Data Preprocessing